SolaceProducts/pubsubplus-connector-mule-docs/README.md

     * Request-reply (synchronous wait for reply in flow)
     * Publish to topic or queue (direct or persistent)
     * Ack to acknowledge messages anywhere in the Flow
+    * Nack to negatively acknowledge messages with Failed or Rejected settlement anywhere in the Flow
-    * Recover Session will redeliver all already consumed but unacknowledged messages
+    * Recover Session will redeliver all already consumed but unacknowledged messages (Nack will be replacement for this operation)
     * Guaranteed Endpoint Polling Listener (polling based GM consumer)

  * PubSub+ Event Portal integration